tekknolagi/tekknolagi.github.com/_drafts/2020-10-08-compiling-a-lisp-9.md

 ### Implementation strategy

-In order to make allocation fast and easy, we're going to keep the heap pointer in a register.
+In order to make allocation from that big buffer fast and easy, we're going to keep the heap pointer in a register.
 Our compiler emits instructions that use `rbp`, `rsp`, and `rax`, so we'll have to pick another one.
 Ghuloum uses `rsi`, so we'll use that as well.

 In order to get the heap pointer in `rsi` in the first place, we'll have to capture it from the outside C code.
 To do this, we'll add a parameter to our